osandul/Trello_API/README.md

 ## Prerequisites

-For run this project you need download and setup [Java](https://java.com/en/download/) and [Maven](https://maven.apache.org/download.cgi)
+For run this project you need to download and setup [Java](https://java.com/en/download/) and [Maven](https://maven.apache.org/download.cgi)

 ## Running the tests